FaiLuReH3Ro/ibm-da-capstone-py/README.md

 <h2>Problem & Objective</h2>

 <p>Technology skills evolve quickly, making it difficult for companies to align talent with demand.
 IT consulting firms need to stay competitive presently by understanding the emerging tech skills.
-My goals is to help organizations focus hiring,
+My goal is to help organizations focus hiring,
 training, and investments in the right areas by providing data-driven insights and predictive analysis into which programming languages, databases, and tools are most in-demand. </p>

 <p>I will answer these questions: </p>